Antonio Giménez-Rico: 1976–2008: Film breakthrough and established career

-On television Giménez-Rico directed the series Pagina de Sucesos (1985).
+Returning to television, Giménez-Rico directed the series Página de Sucesos (1985).
 This was followed two years later by El disputado voto del señor Cayo (The disputed Vote for Mr Cayo) (1986), which dealt with life in a Castillian village during the post Franco election of 1977, and another film adapted from a novel by Miguel Delibes.
 His following films failed to achieve critical or commercial success like his 1987 film Jarrapellejos, which was entered into the 38th Berlin International Film Festival.

-Gimenez-Rico continued to work in films.
-He made the anti militaristic comedy Soldadito Español (Spanish Soldier boy) (1988), co scripted with Rafael Azcona, Cuatro Estaciones;(Four Seasons) (1991) and Tres Palabras (Three Words) (1993).
+Giménez-Rico briefly served as the President of the Academy of Motion Picture Arts and Sciences (Academia de las Artes y las Ciencias Cinematográficas) between 1988 and 1992.
+He also regularly appeared on the Spanish talk show ¡Que grande es el cine!.
+During this time, he continued to work on films.
+He made the anti militaristic comedy Soldadito Español (Spanish Soldier boy) (1988), which he co-scripted with Rafael Azcona, Cuatro Estaciones; (Four Seasons) (1991) and Tres Palabras (Three Words) (1993).
 These films failed to impress critics or audiences.
 In 1999 he was a member of the jury at the 21st Moscow International Film Festival.